-After 3 years of teaching English in South Korea Pete and I made 2 executive decisions.
-The first, we would save enough money to have a wedding in Bali.
-The second, we would save enough money to travel for at least 5 months.
-This could only be possible by sacrificing our holiday breaks and staying home to watch a lot of TV, not buying unnecessary items and not spending money on our appearances.
-We cracked down, set dates, made budgets and wrote many to do lists.
-After a year of planning we finally turned our vision into reality.
+After 3 years of teaching English in South Korea.
+Pete and I made 2 executive decisions.
+First, we would save enough money to have a wedding in Bali.
+Second, we would save enough money to travel for at least 5 months.
+This could only be possible by sacrificing our holiday breaks and staying home to watch a lot of TV, not buying unnecessary items, and not spending money on our appearances.
+We cracked down, set dates, made budgets, and wrote many to-do lists.
+After a year of planning, we finally turned our vision into reality.

 The Gili Islands

 When we finished up our time in Uluwatu we headed to Padang Bai as it is the major port for ferries to the Gili Islands.
 We spent the afternoon going stand to stand haggling for the best price.
 We finally found the one!
 Now, if you are headed to the Gili Islands, write this down ‘Wan Gobel Express’.
-We negotiated IDR300,000 (21USD) per person, which included a round trip ferry transport to/from Gili Trawangan and an air-con van transfer back to Kuta!
+We negotiated IDR300,000 (21USD) per person, which included round-trip ferry transport to/from Gili Trawangan and an air-con van transfer back to Kuta!
 KILLER deal!
-When we arrived the next morning at the port for our ferry they had KFC burgers for us, water bottles and a dj on board the ferry.
+When we arrived the next morning at the port for our ferry they had KFC burgers for us, water bottles, and a DJ on board the ferry.
 They also gave us cold towels before arriving at our destination.
 Again, it’s the small things that count.

 Back on Bali

 Now, the wedding week!
 We won’t go into too many details here but let’s just say it was incredible!
 Here are the highlights: